Diving in Koh Samui

-Sail Rock is a 30m tall granite pinnacle half way between Koh Phangan and Koh Samui and is generally thought of as the best dive site in the Gulf of Thailand.
+Sail Rock - This is a 30m tall granite pinnacle half way between Koh Phangan and Koh Samui and is generally thought of as the best dive site in the Gulf of Thailand.
 There are no other rocks nearby so it acts as a congregation point for all fishes in the surrounding area.
-It is a real highlight of Samui scuba diving because whale sharks are commonly sighted here.
+It is a real highlight because whale sharks are commonly sighted here.
 Whether you are on the surface or below, you will be amazed at how long these sharks stay around seemingly enjoying the presence of divers.

 On a sunny day when the light filters down into the aquamarine waters, the granite boulder looks spectacular.
 Schools of trevallies roam all over Sail Rock and energetically hunt the smaller fish that bunch together for protection from these darting raids.
 There are several more rocks a little deeper that can be seen from the main pinnacle and these are home to reef sharks.